5jt/dyalog-cookbook/manuscript/14_Services.md

 With Dyalog version 16.0 we cannot install a stand-alone EXE as a Windows Service.
 All we can do is to install a given interpreter and then ask it to load a workspace which implies running `⎕LX`.
 In a future version of Dyalog this restriction will most likely be lifted.

-That means that in case you don't want to expose your code as a workspace you have a problem.
+That means that in case you don't want to expose your code you have a problem.
 There are some solutions:

 * Lock all the functions and operators in the workspace.
 * You can create .NET assemblies from your APL code and call them from the workspace that is running as a Windows Service.
-* You can start the stand-alone EXE from the workspace that is running as a Windows Service and communicate with it via Conga.
+* You can start the stand-alone EXE from the workspace that is running as a Windows Service and communicate with it via TCP/Conga.

 All three solutions share the disadvantage that they add a level of complexity without any gain but hiding the code, but at least there are several escape routes available.